AdamBoley/Fleet-Command/README.md

 I chose these values because Marines in the Lost Fleet setting wear vacuum rated combat armour that offers excellent personal protection.
 I considered that some of a capital ships' Marines would be lost, but that a considerable majority would survive and be rescued thanks to their armour.

+Towards the end of the project's development, I decided to tackle the numerous formatting errors that had cropped up.
+Since the project contains many long strings of text that help inform the player, reformatting was challenging.

+For function calls with several arguments, I placed the arguments onto indented new lines

+For inputs assigned to variables, I used the backslash character to place the continuation text onto new lines

+For strings, I tried several methods, such as string concatenation, but I ran into under-indentation and over-indentation errors.
+I found that indenting one tab and 2 spaces or 6 spaces solved this, but then noted that mixing spaces and tabs is not allowed in Python.
+This also produced very messy code.
+I eventually resorted to shortening my print statements so that none went over 79 characters.
+Whilst initially annoying, after a while I determined that I had probably been too verbose with my text.
+Reducing line lengths forced me to be clearer and more concise

 # Future Work

 armour rating